 Most gastric injuries come from pedestrian or motor vehicle accidents or during high-speed crashes.
 This is especially true if the person has a full stomach or has the wrong positioning of the seat belt.
 Most injuries are from the front of the stomach and can involve cuts in the stomach or perforations of the stomach wall.
 There are often other injuries along with stomach injury, which is why there is such a high mortality rate in stomach perforations.Small Bowel Injuries

 Diagnosis of Bowel Trauma

-The CT scan can be abnormal with rupture of the small bowel or stomach.
-There can be dye coming out of a hole or rupture of a hollow organ like the small bowel when the dye is swallowed.
-Air can be seen in the area outside of the gut on CT scan.
+The CT scan can be abnormal with a ruptured stomach or rupture of the small bowel.
+There can be dye coming out of a hole, or rupture of a hollow organ, like the small bowel, when the dye is swallowed.
+Air can be seen in the area outside of the gut on a CT scan.
 Bleeding or blood clot in the bowel wall can be seen.
-There can be free fluid seen on CT scan in the absence of an injury to a solid organ that can help identify the possibility of a hollow organ injury.
-Sometimes the CT scan is negative but the patient with a high risk injury should be observed just in case the CT scan was wrong and further evidence of a ruptured bowel shows up.
+There can be free fluid seen on a CT scan in the absence of an injury to a solid organ that can help identify the possibility of a hollow organ injury.
+Sometimes, the CT scan is negative, but the patient with a high-risk injury should be observed just in case the CT scan was wrong and further evidence of a ruptured bowel shows up.